-Use this authentication type to specify an Active Directory group, whose users can be authenticated on the HTTP server.
+- Group (Role): Active Directory group.
 A security ID (SID) or the Active Directory group name in the domain of the Job server can be specified.
-If Active Directory is not located in the domain of the Job server, the SID must be used.
+If the Active Directory group is not located in the domain of the Job server, the SID must be used. - Debug login errors (DebugLoginErrors): (Optional) User account properties and groups are written to the log file to debug login problems.
+Do not set this value in production environments as group assignments can be written to the log.